Leslie Fitzpatrick

-Leslie "Tiger" Fitzpatrick (born November 11, 1978, in Port of Spain) is a former Trinidadian soccer player.
+Leslie "Tiger" Fitzpatrick (born November 11, 1978) is a Trinidadian former professional soccer player who played as a defender or midfielder.

-Career
+Club career

 College

-Fitzpatrick came to the United States to play college soccer, and spent four years at Columbia University, where he was named All-Ivy League his senior year.
+Fitzpatrick was born in Port of Spain.
+He came to the United States to play college soccer, and spent four years at Columbia University, where he was named All-Ivy League his senior year.
 In 2016, Leslie received his Masters of Science in Education with a focus in Sports Administration from the University of Miami.

 Professional

 Fitzpatrick played with the A-League's Cincinnati Riverhawks in 2002, the Columbus Shooting Stars in 2003 and the Atlanta Silverbacks in 2004, before signing with Real Salt Lake prior to team's inaugural season in 2005.

 Fitzpatrick only a year in MLS, and signed a short-term contract with the Puerto Rico Islanders at the end of 2006.
 In May 2007 he signed with TT Pro League club W Connection until the end of 2007., and signed for the Rochester Rhinos of the USL First Division in 2008.